 About

-My PhD thesis, “Leaders and Speeches under Devolution in Multilevel Countries”, addresses the importance of the issue of decentralization and devolution in leaders’ speeches and examines how diverse characteristics affect leaders’ speech positions over decentralization and devolution.
-More broadly, my research focuses on applications of computational social science, including quantitative text analysis, survey data, and in a more substantive way, party (and intra-party) politics, devolution and decentralization, political behaviour, and comparative politics.
+Broadly, my research focuses on applications of computational social science, including quantitative text analysis, survey data, and, in a more substantive way, party (and intra-party) politics, devolution and decentralization, political behaviour, and comparative politics.